-4.19 Titling automobiles, equipment, machinery, and other valuable forms of "movable" property can provide benefits similar to titling land.
+Titling automobiles, equipment, machinery, and other valuable forms of "movable" property can provide benefits similar to titling land.
 As with land the registration can facilitate access to credit.
 Lenders can verify ownership and determine whether others have already either lent against the property or may have some other interest that would make it difficult to foreclose on the property in the event of default.
-Experiences in Romania and Indonesia demonstrate the value of movable property registries.
-Both countries created one in 2000.
-By the end of 2003 Romania had recorded 200,000 entries while in Jakarta alone in 2003 creditors sought to register 12,000 interests in vehicles, machinery, and other items covered by the new law.24
+Experience in Indonesia and Romania demonstrates the value of movable property registries.
+Both